Oka Crisis: Land dispute

 Following the conquest of New France in 1760, the Act of Capitulation of Montreal guaranteed that all the "Indians" who had been allied to the French would be free to remain on the land they inhabited unless those lands were formally ceded to the Crown.
-This was restated by the Treaty of Paris and again in the Royal Proclmation of 1763.
+This was restated by the Treaty of Paris and again in the Royal Proclamation of 1763.
 Hence, the Mohawk began advocating for the recognition of their land rights to British officials.
 Similar claims in Kahnawá:ke and Ahkwesáhsne were recognized, but the Kanehsatà:ke requests to be released from the rule of the Sulpicians and reporting of seminary officials to white settlers were ignored.
 When the Sulpicians aided the British in crushing the Patriot's War of 1837–38, the seminary's land title was confirmed.
 The Mohawk continued pursuing their right to the land, petitioning, and failing, to obtain the recognition of Lord Elgin's recognition of their claims in 1851.
 Eight years later, the Province of Canada extended the official title of the disputed land to the Sulpicians.

 In 1868, one year after Confederation, the chief of the Oka Mohawk people, Joseph Onasakenrat, wrote a letter to the seminary claiming that its grant had included about 9 mi2 reserved for Mohawk use in trust of the seminary, and that the seminary had neglected this trust by granting themselves (the seminary) sole ownership rights.
 In 1869, Onasakenrat attacked the seminary with a small armed force after having given the missionaries eight days to hand over the land.
 Local authorities ended this stand-off with force.
 In 1936, the seminary sold the territory under protest by the local Mohawk community.
 At the time they still kept cattle on the common land.
-By 1956, the Mohawk were left to six remaining square kilometres from their original 165.
+By 1956, the Mohawk were left to six remaining square kilometres out of their original 165.

 In 1959, the town approved the development of a private nine-hole golf course, the Club de golf d'Oka, on a portion of the disputed land.
 The project area bordered The Pines, as well as a Mohawk burial ground in use, at that time, for nearly a century.
 The Mohawk suit filed against the development did not succeed.
 Construction also began on a parking lot and golf greens adjacent to the Mohawk cemetery.